postgrespro/pg_query_state/README.md

 If callable backend is not executing any query the function prints INFO message about backend's state taken from `pg_stat_activity` view if it exists there.

-Calling role have to be superuser or member of the role whose backend is being called.
+**_Warning_**: Calling role have to be superuser or member of the role whose backend is being called.
 Otherwise function prints ERROR message `permission denied`.

 ## Configuration settings
 There are several user-accessible [GUC](https://www.postgresql.org/docs/9.5/static/config-setting.html) variables designed to toggle the whole module and the collecting of specific statistic parameters while query is running: